 Divorce is challenging for the children as well as their divorcing parents.
 While divorces can be devastating for young children and teens, they can be equally damaging for adult children.
 Children of divorce are likely to face issues in their own relationships because their parents’ divorce has demonstrated that marriage may not be forever.
 Moreover, they are likely to be dragged into the drama and expected to pick a side, and they may start spending more time and energy caring for their divorced parents than they do on their own relationship.

 Late-Life Parental Divorce

-A divorce means double trouble when the divorcing couple is elderly.
+Elderly parents divorcing means double trouble.
 Happily married seniors are each other’s emotional and practical support because their kids have are busy raising their own kids and with their careers; all that goes away with late-life parental divorce.
 Senior parents are more vulnerable to financial and health issues.
 It can be particularly challenging if one of them has some serious ailment.
 In cases of dementia progress/last stages of dementia, for example, they need extra care and attention – even if they have been placed in a nursing home.

 Taking care of elderly divorced parents can be quite an uphill task.
 It requires dedication, effort, and of course time since you have to cater to each of them separately.
 If you are enduring this tough phase of life, here are some tips that can help you deal with late-life parental divorce.

 Since divorce can be extremely stressful for all the parties involved, it is necessary to sort out and process emotions before moving ahead.
 As adults, you would be expected to play an active role in the aftermath of late-life parental divorce, and if you resent the entire situation, it will hinder your ability to help your parents move ahead with their separate lives.